rticommunity/rticonnextdds-examples/examples/connext_dds/multichannel/c++98/README.md

-By default, CMake will generate build files using the most common generator for your host platform (e.g., Makefiles on Unix-like systems and Visual Studio solution on Windows).
+By default, CMake will generate build files using the most common generator for your host platform (e.g., Makefiles on Unix-like systems and Visual Studio Solutions on Windows).
 You can use the following CMake variables to modify the default behavior:

 -   `-DCMAKE_BUILD_TYPE` - specifies the build mode.
 Valid values are `Release`